 Ruth P. Miller was a sociology professor at John Carroll University for 12 years before retiring in 1989.

-Given to the Sociology and Criminology major who has demonstrated outstanding persistence and perseverance as an undergraduate student at John Carroll University.
+Presented to a department Senior student who has shown outstanding persistence and perseverance in the face of challenges, as an undergraduate student at John Carroll University.

 2018 Kelsey Coach